Celumproject/domoscio-docs/2_integration_case.md

 This document will walk you through the main steps to integrate the "Adaptive Learning Solution" into your platform.

-# What do you need?
+# What do you need to start?
 In order to proceed, you have to make sure that you have the following requirements:

 *	A working e-learning or LMS platform